v1k70rk4/ha-samsungtv-smart/info.md

 ## Custom configuration parameters

 You can configure additional option for the component using configuration variable in `configuration.yaml` section.<br/>
-Some of this option are available only during component configuration because are stored in the registry during setup phase, other can be changed in `configuration.yaml` at any moment.<br/>

 **Please refer to [readme](https://github.com/ollo69/ha-samsungtv-smart/blob/master/README.md) for details on optional parameter and additional configuration instruction.**